JoeSuber/OpenCV-Max-Build-Package-/README.md

 ###  OpenCV-Max-Build-Package-  ###

-When I started using OpenCV & Python I looked all over & never found this info in one spot.
-I was a Windows user.
-I had no idea how the linux world worked.
-I still have so much to learn.
-I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
-Think of this as some gasoline.
-Or a road atlas.
-Trial, error - my wrong turns can be your paths-not-taken:
+This isn't a build script, though it could become that.
+There is, I think, much need for user intervention and important choices to be made once you find out what works in your "Maximum Build."

-    -- Also the ordering is useful, though probably not perfect.
+    -- The ordering is useful, though probably not perfect.
-    -- Helps a new installer avoid some pitfalls.
+    -- Helps a new installer avoid some pitfalls, an old installer try some new tricks.
+    -- Helps me to not forget small - but crucial - things - (as often).

-IPP (Intel Integrated Performance Primitives) library is not on here due to a lack of package-managed install.
+IPP (Intel Integrated Performance Primitives) library is not on the list due to a lack of package-managed install.
 You have to get a (free-of-charge) license code from Intel:

     -- http://software.intel.com/en-us/non-commercial-software-development

-TBB (Intel Threaded Building Blocks) though, is very much a must-have - (and it is open-source now) - use it!
 But with IPP - I don't see a ton of improvements.
 Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.

-New Open CL stuff may be as good... still need to test that idea.
+New Open CL stuff may be as good or better for many things... still need to test that idea.
 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)

+TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) - use it!   (package is in the list below)

-    todo: try to illuminate all the pros & cons of cmake-gui options
+    todo: figure-out and explain all the pros & cons of cmake-gui options
     todo: test with openNI - I don't have an openNI device
     todo: Unicap - mostly a Mac thing, I gather, Ximea, Plantuml
     todo: PvAPI, Matlab - a proprietary industrial camera, a proprietary math modeling thing.